Assassination of Rafic Hariri: Background

-Hariri and others in the anti-Syrian opposition had questioned the plan to extend the term of Lebanese President Emile Lahoud, emboldened by popular anger and civic action that became the Cedar Revolution.
-Lebanese Druze leader Walid Jumblatt, a newer recruit of the anti-Syrian opposition, said after the assassination that in August 2004 Syrian President Bashar al-Assad threatened Hariri personally in a meeting, saying "Lahoud represents me ...
+Hariri and others in the anti-Assad opposition had questioned the plan to extend the term of Lebanese President Émile Lahoud, emboldened by popular anger and civic action that became the Cedar Revolution.
+Lebanese Druze leader Walid Jumblatt, a newer recruit of the anti-Syrian opposition, said after the assassination that in August 2004 Syrian President Bashar al-Assad threatened Hariri personally in a meeting, saying "Lahoud represents me...
 If you and Chirac want me out of Lebanon, I will destroy Lebanon."
 His account is quoted, but not confirmed, in the UN's FitzGerald Report.
 The report stops short of directly accusing Damascus or any other party, saying that only a further thorough international inquest can identify the culprit.

 According to these testimonies, Hariri reminded Assad of his pledge not to seek an extension for Lahoud's term, and Assad replied that there was a policy shift and that the decision was already taken.
 He added that Lahoud should be viewed as his personal representative in Lebanon and that "opposing him is tantamount to opposing Assad himself".
 He then added that he (Assad) "would rather break Lebanon over the heads of Hariri and [Druze leader] Walid Jumblatt than see his word in Lebanon broken".

 According to the testimonies, Assad then threatened both longtime allies Hariri and Jumblatt with physical harm if they opposed the extension for Lahoud.
 The meeting reportedly lasted for ten minutes, and was the last time Hariri met with Assad.
-After that meeting, Hariri told his supporters that they had no other option but to support the extension for Lahoud.
-The mission has also received accounts of further threats made to Hariri by security officials in case he abstained from voting in favor of the extension or "even thought of leaving the country."
+After the meeting, Hariri told his supporters that they had no other option but to support the extension for Lahoud.
+The mission has also received accounts of further threats made to Hariri by security officials in case he abstained from voting in favour of the extension or "even thought of leaving the country."
 Irish journalist Lara Marlowe also reported that Hariri told her he had been threatened by Assad.

-In an interview with Der Spiegel, President Assad said, "I never threatened him and no Syrian intelligence officer has ever pointed a gun to his head."
+In an interview with Der Spiegel, Assad said, "I never threatened him and no Syrian intelligence officer has ever pointed a gun to his head."
+On the other hand, then-Vice President Abdul Halim Khaddam who defected from the Syrian branch of the Arab Socialist Ba'ath Party due to Assad's handling of the Lebanese crisis stated in an interview to Al Arabiya that Bashar threatened Hariri with "extremely harsh words".
+According to Khaddam: "No Syrian security service can reach a decision independently, besides the president.
+Bashar told me that people in Syria were involved [in the assassination] and that means that he was involved."

 On 2 September 2004, the UN adopted United Nations Security Council Resolution 1559, which called for Syria to end its 29-year occupation of Lebanon.